vinkobuble/cohort-analysis/README.md

 ### Aggregating statistics from orders file

-Now the script reads the orders file, and finds minimum and maximum weeks for the cohort, and collects customers for each week in sets.
+Next, the script reads the orders file, and finds minimum and maximum weeks for the cohort, and collects customers for each week in sets.
 This is the trickiest part, since no space complexity optimization better than `O(M)` could be found.

 The reason for collection all users per week and keeping them in the memory is coming from the requirement to find first-time orderers.